What Is Ebola?

 How Is Ebola Diagnosed?

-Blood tests can identify antibodies or the Ebola virus when
+Blood tests can identify antibodies of the Ebola virus.
+These may also

-In addition to blood tests, a doctor will also consider the person’s activities
+In addition to blood tests, a doctor will also consider whether others

 How Is Ebola Treated?

-Instead, measures are taken to keep the person as comfortable as possible.
+measures are taken to keep the person as comfortable as possible.
+Supportive

 - giving medications to maintain blood pressure